Skip to content

 How Melanotan 2 Works

 Every MT-2 effect comes back to one thing: it lights up multiple melanocortin receptors at the same time.
-Each receptor handles a different job, so let’s take them one at a time.
+Each receptor handles a different job, broken down one at a time below.

 MC1R: Tanning and Pigmentation

 MC1R lives on the melanocytes in your skin.
-When MT-2 binds it, it kicks off a signaling chain (Gs-protein activation, more cAMP, PKA, CREB phosphorylation) that ramps up an enzyme called tyrosinase.
+When MT-2 binds it, it flips on an enzyme called tyrosinase.

-Tyrosinase converts the amino acid tyrosine into eumelanin, the brown-black pigment that actually protects you from UV.
-The key word is actually.
+Tyrosinase converts the amino acid tyrosine into eumelanin, the brown-black pigment that protects you from UV.
 This is real melanin your skin produces, not a cosmetic stain sitting on the surface like the DHA in a spray tan.

-MT-2 grabs onto MC1R hard, with sub-nanomolar affinity (Ki between 0.27 and 0.67 nM depending on the assay).
+MT-2 grabs onto MC1R hard, far tighter than your body’s own alpha-MSH.
 In a 2006 study of 65 fair-skinned Caucasians using the closely related compound NDP-MSH, melanin content rose 41% and UV-induced DNA damage (thymine dimers) dropped 59%.
 Translation: more pigment, less sun damage.

 MC3R: Metabolism and Appetite